JackieTreeh0rn/MongoDB-ReplicaSet-Manager/README.md

         }
     ``````

-- **Please note** that depending on the number of nodes in your swarm, it might take a while for the db instances to spin up and for the replica manager to configure replication.
-Any services in your compose YML recipe that depend on the mongo database to be operational might fail/restart at first (*particularly upon initial deployment*) before showing as **READY**  - This is normal, for MongoDB operating in replicaset mode, will not become available until the replicaset configuration is finalized and a primary instance is elected.
+- **Start-up**  - please note that depending on the number of nodes in your swarm and your connection speed, it might take some time for images to download, for the mongodb instances to spin up, and the replica manager to configure the replica-set.
+Any services in the compose YML recipe that depend on the mongo database to be operational might fail/restart at first (*particularly upon initial deployment*) before showing as **READY**  - This is normal - MongoDB operating in replicaset mode will not become available for use until the replicaset configuration is finalized and a primary instance is elected.

 ## Contact
 - Røb